Uit: Stuyvesant Diaries

 We came early and so were able to slowly circle the whole area, crossing barricades, avoiding police blocs, getting stuck in partial condensations of action, where everybody including Kengie was chanting slogans in unison.

-ARE THE 99 PERCENT
+WE ARE THE 99 PERCENT

 YOU ARE THE 99 PERCENT